LewisIsWorking/PathWarsWiki/Writerside/topics/DF-Public-Part-2-Story.md

 1. 128 = Campaign re-start session.
 2. 129 → 130.
 The Lotus Sandstorm.
 3. 131 = Party went to the Runewild.
-They got the two highvale blades.
+They got the two high-vale blades.
 Modwinn gets Sin Reaver and Aarlak gets Iron Oath.
 4. 131-1.
 Aarlak helps Tammerhawk with The Sandstone Temple.
 Aarlak gets an ability called Blessing of the Sand.
 5. 132.
 6. 133.
 Moon Bears.